-The Constitution of the Company allows shareholders who are unable to attend general meetings to appoint up to two (2) proxies each to attend and vote on their behalf as long as their proxy forms are duly lodged with the Company in advance.
+Generally, the Constitution of the Company allows shareholders who are unable to attend general meetings to appoint up to two (2) proxies each to attend and vote on their behalf as long as their proxy forms are duly lodged with the Company in advance.
 Shareholders who are relevant intermediaries, such as banks, capital market services licence holders which provide custodial services and the Central Provident Fund Board, are allowed to appoint more than two (2) proxies to attend, speak and vote at general meetings.
 However, the Company has decided not to provide for other absentia voting methods until security and other pertinent issues relating to shareholder identity authentication can be satisfactorily resolved.

 The Company adopts the procedure of putting all resolutions tabled at general meetings to vote by poll and announced the detailed results showing the number of votes cast for and against each resolution and the respective percentages.
 In view of the small number of voters at its general meetings, the Company has yet to employ electronic polling due to cost factor and will continue to retain manual polling until it is cost effective to do otherwise.
+In light of the COVID-19 pandemic, the rules governing voting at general meetings will be superseded by the arrangements set out in the COVID-19 Order.

 The Company Secretary makes notes of substantial and relevant comments or queries from shareholders relating to the agenda, and responses from the Board and Management during general meetings.
-Currently, minutes of these meetings are available to shareholders for inspection upon request.
-The Company is in consultation with the Company Secretary on the practicability of concurrently publishing minutes of general meetings on the website of SGX via SGXNET and its corporate website on a timely basis.
+The minutes of the AGM in respect of FY2019 have been published on the websites of SGX and the Company in accordance with the COVID-19 Order.